drduh/macOS-Security-and-Privacy-Guide/README.md

 Make sure to avoid setting your home network to hidden and set your security to the maximum your router supports.
 Follow Apple's [guidance](https://support.apple.com/en-us/102766) on how to set up your home Wi-Fi network to be as secure as possible.

 You can set your Mac to have a different, [random MAC address](https://support.apple.com/en-gb/guide/mac-help/mchlb1cb3eb4/mac) for each network that rotates over time.
-This will help prevent you from being tracked across networks and on the same network over time.
+This is indended to reduce tracking across networks and on the same network over time.

 # SSH